Regular procedure

 Second-line legal assistance

-“Second line assistance” is organised by the local bar associations of each judicial district.
-Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second-line assistance, the so-called “Pro Deo lawyer”.
+‘Second line assistance’ is organised by the local bar associations of each judicial district.
+Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second-line assistance, the so-called ‘Pro Deo lawyer’.
 In practice, this might limit the free choice of a lawyer to a certain extent.
-Still, in theory, every lawyer can accept to assist someone “pro-Deo” and ask the bureau to be appointed as such upon the direct request of an asylum seeker.
-Within this “second-line assistance”, a lawyer is assigned to give substantial legal advice and to assist and represent the person in the asylum procedure.
+Still, in theory, every lawyer can accept to assist someone ‘pro-Deo’ and ask the bureau to be appointed as such upon the direct request of an asylum applicant.
+Within this ‘second-line assistance’, a lawyer is assigned to give substantial legal advice and to assist and represent the person in the asylum procedure.

 The criteria for lawyers to register on the lists of second-line assistance in migration law varies widely.
 The criteria are often not demanding enough and the lawyers appointed are not always sufficiently competent or specialised in the field.
-Nevertheless, some larger bar associations have set up a specialised section on migration law and have tightened up the criteria to be able to subscribe to it.
-However, other bars with few lawyers simply lack specialised lawyers and some even oblige their trainees, who are not specialised, to register on the list.[89]
+Nevertheless, some larger bar associations have set up a specialised section on migration law and have tightened the criteria to be able to subscribe to it.
+However, other bars with few lawyers simply lack specialised lawyers and some even oblige their trainees, who are not specialised, to register on the list.[88]
+In 2024, this is for instance the case in Antwerpen.

-The law permits the Bureau for legal assistance to apply a preliminary merits test before appointing a “pro-Deo” lawyer to refuse those manifestly unfounded requests, which have no chance of success.[90]
+The law allows the Bureau for legal assistance to apply a preliminary merits test before appointing a ‘pro-Deo’ lawyer to refuse those manifestly unfounded requests, which have no chance of success.[90]
 However, this provision is only very rarely applied in practice.
 Therefore, if a person entitled to legal aid asks for a lawyer free of charge to be appointed, the bureaus for legal assistance grant this quasi-automatically.
-However, there are reports of a more stringent appointment practice in some districts when the lawyers request to be appointed themselves after being consulted by an asylum seeker, especially in case of subsequent asylum applications.[91]

-The starting point for the remuneration of each pro bono intervention by a lawyer is a nomenclature, in which a list of points granted per intervention is determined.[92]
-This nomenclature has been modified by a Ministerial Decree of 19 July 2016.[93]
+The starting point for the remuneration of each pro bono intervention by a lawyer is a nomenclature, in which a list of points granted per intervention is determined.
+This nomenclature was last amended by a Ministerial Decree of 26 July 2024.[91]
 The amount of points equals the estimated work time for each intervention, with one point equalling one hour of work.
 For example:

 [1] Article 49/3 Aliens Act.